Since September 2020 there is a completely new software version

 THINGS YOU SHOULD NEVER DO

-Always have speakers connected to the player unit when playing tracks.
+Always have speakers connected to the Network Music Player when playing tracks.
 Otherwise, if there are no speakers, the amplifier will get damaged over time.

 Do not try to recharge or power a device via the USB port.
 There is not enough power to support anything else than one USB flash drive.
-The effect will be that the player unit will stop working until the device is removed.
-However, this will not damage the unit.
+The effect will be that the Player will stop working until the device is removed.

-Do not rapidly switch the player unit on, off and on, off again . . .
+Do not rapidly switch the Network Music Player on, off and on, off again . . .
 If the power is turned off and immediately turn on again voltage spikes may occur and that will mess up things mainly on the software side.
 The hardware itself is pretty robust.
 If you accidentally turn off the power wait for 15 seconds before turning on again.

-Do not remove the SD card from the SD card reader when the player unit is on.
+Do not remove the SD card from the SD card reader when the Player is on.
 The effect will be that the unit will stop working.
 Insert the SD card again and restart.
-There will be no damage however.

 It is no use to try to connect more than one USB flash drive for example through an USB hub.
-It always will be the last inserted USB flash drive that will be accessible from the Browser Tab.
-(Note that you instead can add as many network file shares as you want.)
-There will be no damage however.
+It always will be the last inserted USB flash drive that will be accessible.